jstime/jstime/README.md

 You can find the latest jstime binary on the [release page](https://github.com/jstime/jstime/releases)

-Alternatively you can install with cargo
+Alternatively, you can install it with Cargo:

 ```bash
 $ cargo install jstime
 ```

-### As a repl
+### As a REPL

 ```bash
 $ jstime